 Transitions – II

-As we make transitions in our life, it is important to stay flexible yet focused, open yet with control of the steering wheel.
-As you look at this Motocross rider performing with amazing execution, it looks as if it will be difficult to get in control of his bike.
-Somehow with training and expertise he gets back on and lands safely.
-In our own lives we often can feel like we’re out of control.
-That we’ve met with an obstacle that will block us from our goal.
+As we make transitions in our life, it is essential to stay flexible yet focused, open yet with control of the steering wheel.
+As you look at this Motocross rider performing with excellent execution, it seems as if it will be challenging to get in control of his bike.
+Somehow with training and expertise, he gets back on and lands safely.
+We often feel like we’re out of control in our own lives when we’ve met with an obstacle that will block us from our goal.
 I am saying, take control of the steering wheel in your life anyway.

 Bad times can end up good after all.
-When I graduated from college with a Bachelor of Music from the University of Iowa and was looking for a job, things looked bad.
-I looked at many different scenarios knowing that I would have to make the transition to some type of job to earn money.
-Some of the positions had nothing to do with my degree or were just marginally related.
-I looked at sales positions, I interviewed for various position in many states, still nothing.
-The job market was really tight and I was discouraged.
-But that is exactly when you must have perseverance in the tough times.
+When I graduated from college with a Bachelor of Music from the University of Iowa and looked for a job, things looked terrible.
+I looked at many different scenarios knowing that I would have to transition to some career to earn money.
+Some of the positions had nothing to do with my degree or were marginally related.
+I looked at sales positions; I interviewed for various posts in many states, still nothing.
+The job market was tight, and I was discouraged.
+But that moment is when you must have perseverance in the tough times.

 I told myself what I am advising you here, “You must have perseverance in the tough times.”
-Those times may not go like you want them to, you may end up somewhere completely different than what you planned or intended.
+Those times may not go like you want them to; you may end up somewhere completely different than what you planned or intended.
 Keep going, be flexible because you can still get to where you’re going.
 I will continue this in Transitions III and hope that you will read that next.

 Part III of this series on Transitions is here, Transitions – III – Dr. Rich Patterson (pattersonphd.com)

 The belief website has a post on 5 Life Transitions Everyone Goes Through, 5 Life Transitions Everyone Goes Through – Beliefnet.

 Yours for Better Parenting,